davesteele/shoogle/debian/shoogle.1.md

 By default, this file is stored in *~/.shoogle/credentials/&lt;profile&gt;/*.
 This option overrides that path.

-Typically, this option is not requred.
+Typically, this option is not required.

 ## CREDENTIALS-PROFILE